Ben Navarro: Early career

 Navarro started his career at Chemical Bank, where he worked for two years making loans to banks after completing a credit-training program.
 Navarro then worked for Goldman Sachs for three years, where he worked on whole loans and agency mortgage-backed securities.
 In 1988, he joined Citigroup, where he rose to vice president and co-head of mortgage sales and trading, in charge of residential mortgage purchases and securitizations.

 Sherman Financial Group

 Navarro left Citigroup in 1997, and in 1998, he founded Sherman Financial Group.
 In 2005, Sherman acquired First National Bank of Marin and renamed it Credit One Bank.
 It is now a major credit card issuer, offering a range of cards, including some for subprime borrowers, through Visa, American Express, and Mastercard.
 Navarro has been credited for helping transform the once small and fragmented business of collecting credit card debt into a multibillion-dollar industry.
-In 2011 and 2014, his companies were criticized for aggressive debt collection practices; however in 2024, the companies underwent 54 regularly scheduled regulatory examinations, as well as a COVID-specific assessment, with zero violations.
+In 2011 and 2014, his companies were criticized for aggressive debt collection practices; however, in 2024, the companies underwent 54 regularly scheduled regulatory examinations, as well as a COVID-specific assessment, with zero violations.

+Beemok Capital

+Beemok Capital is a family office and private investment firm founded by Navarro.
+It manages a diverse portfolio, including hospitality, sports, and real estate.